nojronatron/data-structures-and-algorithms/java/datastructures/res/trees/treemax-readme.md

 1. Clone the repo to your local.
 2. Install Gradle v.4 or grater.
 3. Execute `./gradlew test`.
-4. Open your IDE and traverse to the test files located in `lib/src/test/java/BinarySearchTreeFindMax` and run the tests.
+4. Open your IDE and traverse to the test files located in [BinarySearchTreeFindMax code](lib/src/test/java/BinarySearchTreeFindMax) and run the tests.

 ### Examples of code in action